-To get the best benefits, I recommend using this premium coconut oil that’s been developed just for dogs.
+To get the best benefits, be sure to use an organic coconut oil for dogs that’s been developed specifically for pets.
 Your pup will thank you!

 These frozen coconut oil dog treats from hellonatureblog.com can be made in a flash!
 You’ll just need coconut oil, blueberries and a small heart-shaped silicone mold like this one.
 Get the recipe here.

 In this easy recipe from thyme-is-honey.com, a dog’s love of peanut butter is combined with the ultra-rich benefits of coconut oil.
 You can make these any shape you like, but the paws are just too cute!
 Don’t you agree?

 This dog treat recipe from DogVills.com uses both coconut oil and shredded coconut.
 You don’t even have to bake them!
 Plus, this is a recipe that you and your dog will both find equally tasty.
 Get the recipe here.

 Like this post?
 Pin it!